wxyang007/protconn/README.md

 Input data used are for computation of ProtConn are:

   - WDPA (latest gdb file downloaded from [protectedplanet.net](https://www.protectedplanet.n))
   - Global Administrative Unit Layers (GAUL), revision 2015 (2017-02-02).
+The layer must exists in the working gdb befor running scripts.
-  - Terrestrial Ecoregions of the World (Olson et al., 2001)
+  - Terrestrial Ecoregions of the World (Olson et al., 2001).
+The layer must exists in the working gdb befor running scripts

 ### 1. GIS processing